-\textbf{Qualitative results.} As shown in Figure~\ref{fig:visualize_prediction}, we plot the prediction results on three selected time series datasets with Transformer-based solutions and \modelname: Electricity (Sequence 1951, Variate 36), Exchange-Rate (Sequence 676, Variate 3), and ETTh2 ( Sequence 1241, Variate 2), where these data have different temporal patterns.
-When the input length is 96 steps and the output horizon is 336 steps, Transformers~\cite{informer,xu2021autoformer,zhou2022fedformer} fail to capture the scale and bias of the future data on Electricity and ETTh2.
+\textbf{Qualitative results.} As shown in Figure~\ref{fig:visualize_prediction}, we plot the prediction results on three selected time series datasets with Transformer-based solutions and \modelname: Electricity (Sequence 1951, Variate 36), Exchange-Rate (Sequence 676, Variate 3), and ETTh2 ( Sequence 1241, Variate 2), where these datasets have different temporal patterns.
+When the input length is 96 steps, and the output horizon is 336 steps, Transformers~\cite{informer,xu2021autoformer,zhou2022fedformer} fail to capture the scale and bias of the future data on Electricity and ETTh2.
 Moreover, they can hardly predict a proper trend on aperiodic data such as Exchange-Rate.
-These phenomena further indicate the inadequacy of existing Transformers for the TSF task.
+These phenomena further indicate the inadequacy of existing Transformer-based solutions for the LTSF task.